ernesto-albarez/talentpipe-monolith/README.md

-# talentpipe
+# monolith
-This application was generated using JHipster 5.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.1.0](https://www.jhipster.tech/documentation-archive/v5.1.0).
+This application was generated using JHipster 5.3.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.3.4](https://www.jhipster.tech/documentation-archive/v5.3.4).

 ## Development